conankiz/AutoInstallLocalPrinterUsingTCP/README.md

 ### Step 1: Download The Script Files and Printer driver:
 (Repeating what I referenced in my NOTES above)

 a.
-Copy prnport.vbs, prndrvr.vbs and prnmngr.vbs from %WINDIR%\System32\Printing_Admin_Scripts\en-US\ (from a Windows 7 computer) to a folder called scripts.
+Download scripts from .

 b.
 Download the correct printer drivers, and unpack/extract them to a drivers folder.
 <a name="step2"></a>